 - Joint hypomobility was present at T3, T4 and T5.
 Palpation right T3, T4, T5 reproduced pain into the left posterior lateral arm.
 Light palpation of left T3, T4, T5 reproduced deep sharp pain in joints with shooting sensation down left arm.

 Treatment sessions 1-2: Treatment was focused on the cervical spine, with the provisional diagnosis of C6/7 nerve impingement with secondary to cervical disc lesion and scarring.
-Hence treatment was focused on cervical opening techniques with manual traction and ROM exercises.
-Improvements were seen with the range of motion of the cervical spine but not with the pain and numbness.
+Treatment was focused on cervical opening techniques with manual traction and ROM exercises.
+There were improvements with the range of motion of the cervical spine, but not with the pain and numbness.

-Treatment session 3: As no significant symptomatic improvement was seen with cervical treatment, an assessment in the thoracic spine was performed.
+Treatment session 3: No significant symptomatic improvement was seen with cervical treatment.
+Therefore, an assessment in the thoracic spine was performed.
 Findings are mentioned above.
 The mobilisation was done to T3/T4/T5 in a flexion position with the aim to increase mobility into the joint opening.
 The mobilisation was also done to facilitate right rotation and right extension at T3/4/5.
 No treatment was performed for the cervical spine.

 Treatment session 4: Mr C reported 50% reduction in pain but still complained of sharp pain on sneezing.
-Slouching (thoracic flexion) was still painful but the pain intensity is reduced and reproduction of pain is delayed.
+Slouching (thoracic flexion) was still painful but the pain intensity was reduced.
+The reproduction of the pain was delayed.
 Treatment performed this session continued with similar aims of the previous session.
-Hence mobilization of T3/T4/T5 was performed.
-No treatment was performed on the cervical spine.
+Mobilization of T3/T4/T5 was performed, and treatment was not performed on the cervical spine.

 Treatment session 5 and 6: Mr C felt much better with only about 10-20% of symptoms left.
 Mr C is managing his pain when sneezing by positioning his Thoracic spine into right rotation and extension.
 Mr C’s numbness is also better with numbness present only in the index finger.

 In the above case, Mr C presented with symptoms indicative of cervical as a primary source of symptoms, as shown by the reduction in the range of motion in the cervical spine and positive neural tension tests.
-However, on further assessment and treatment of the thoracic spine, it is revealed that Mr C also had dysfunctions in the thoracic as shown by the reduced range of motion in the thoracic spine and the significant improvements with treatments to the area.
+It is revealed that Mr C also had dysfunctions in the thoracic.
+This was after further assessment and treatment of the thoracic spine, as shown by the reduced range of motion in the thoracic spine and the significant improvements with treatments to the area.
 When treating the cervical conditions, we should also consider the thoracic spine as a possible contribution to the pathology.